WHEN TO CALL 811 – PA ONE CALL SYSTEM:

 Monday through Friday 8:00AM – 4:00PM

-If you are in doubt about needing a permit or have any questions in regard to Building Permits, please call Officer Ott before you start your project.
+If you are in doubt about needing a permit or have any questions in regard to Building Permits, please call Officer Coats before you start your project.

 Additional information on the State Uniform Construction Code (UCC) can be acquired on the Pennsylvania Labor & Industry Website.